bfuchs18/R01_Marketing/docs/DataManual.md

 ### Binge Eating Scale (BES)

-description...
+Parent-report scale of child binge eating behaviors.
+The items in this questionnaire were adapted from Gormally et al., to ask about child behavior.

 Scale:

-Scoring: The sum of the responses is computed if there are no missing responses
+Scoring: The sum of the responses is computed if there are no missing responses.
+Scoring was implemented using [dataprepr](#dataprepr).

 Outcome Measures:
 * Total Score